Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 18:00 UTC 05.12.2020
 - Moved signals from exits of rail blueprints to their entrances as suggested by Josch.
 Helps blueprints connect better by mitigating some conflicts (if you're planning to use this update on a save where you already have used older versions, you should place a signal in the middle of a big rail block that forms where old rails connect with new.
 That's not a perfect solution, but anything better would require to replace signalling on all old rails)
-- Improved signaling on all "u-turned" blueprints from 4:2:1 books
+- Improved signalling on all "u-turned" blueprints from 4:2:1 books
 - Changed "Diagonal U-turn" from 4 Lane books so it is upgradable to "Diagonal Lane Switch U-turn" as originally intended
 - If you're playing on 1.1, Factorio saves cable connections in blueprints now, you know what that means